jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-20-whatever-is-true-what-these-words-really-say.md

 series_order: 2
 ---

 Sometimes a single word in Scripture carries more weight than we realize.
-We read Philippians 4:8 quickly—true, honorable, just, pure, lovely, commendable, excellent, worthy of praise—and assume we know what Paul means.
+We read Philippians 4:8 quickly, true, honorable, just, pure, lovely, commendable, excellent, worthy of praise, and assume we know what Paul means.
 But each of these words is built on a precise Greek term with a depth we don’t always see at first glance.
 Eight words.
 Eight invitations.
 Eight ways of aligning our minds with the character of Christ.

 Paul begins with **“true” (ἀληθῆ — *alēthē*)**, which doesn’t just mean “factually correct.”
 It means *in accordance with reality as God defines it.* It is the opposite of distortion, exaggeration, and emotional narratives that drift us away from peace.
 Paul begins with truth because everything else rests on it.

 Then he moves to **“honorable” (σεμνά — *semna*)**, a word that carries the sense of dignity and weight.
-It describes things that lift the mind upward—thoughts that encourage reverence rather than triviality.
+It describes things that lift the mind upward-thoughts that encourage reverence rather than triviality.
 Not solemnity, but depth.
 Not heaviness, but substance.

-Next comes **“just” (δίκαια — *dikaia*)**—that which is righteous, fair, aligned with God’s justice.
+Next comes **“just” (δίκαια — *dikaia*)**, that which is righteous, fair, aligned with God’s justice.
 It isn’t “right” in the sense of winning an argument; it’s “right” in the way God declares what is right.

 Then Paul uses **“pure” (ἁγνά — from ἁγνός — *hagnos*)**, a term describing moral integrity, clean motives, and an undivided heart.
 Purity here isn’t naïveté; it’s clarity.
 A mind not clouded by cynicism or corruption.

-He continues with **“lovely” (προσφιλῆ — *prosphilē*)**, meaning “toward-love”—whatever naturally draws the heart toward what is good and beautiful.
+He continues with **“lovely” (προσφιλῆ — *prosphilē*)**, meaning “toward-love”, whatever naturally draws the heart toward what is good and beautiful.

 Then **“commendable” (εὔφημα — *euphēma*)**, meaning “worthy of praise” or “good report.”
 Things you would not be ashamed to attach your name to.